the-t-in-rtf/ul-api/docs/apidocs.md

 The Unified Listing is a federated database of products, including those focused on Assistive Technology users as well as mainstream products

-This API allows developers to read, create, and update records stored in the Unified Listing.
+This API allows developers to read, create, and update products stored in the Unified Listing.

 This document describes the REST API, including the syntax required to use all commands, and the format of all data to be passed into and returned from the API.